cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 As we showed above, Cypress anticipates the asynchronous nature of web applications and doesn't fail immediately the first time an element is not found.
 Instead, Cypress gives your app a window of time to finish whatever it may be doing!

 This is known as a `timeout`, and most commands can be customized with specific timeout periods ({% url 'the default timeout is 4 seconds' configuration#Timeouts %}).
-These Commands will list a {% url `timeout` api#Rules %} option in their API documentation, detailing how to set the number of milliseconds you want to continue to try finding the element.
+These Commands will list a `timeout` option in their API documentation, detailing how to set the number of milliseconds you want to continue to try finding the element.

 ```js
 // Give this element 10 seconds to appear